pyne/pyne/docs/source/devsguide/simplesim.rst

    would likely lead to making sacrifices for all codes, including MCNP.
 The way the code is written now, it surely works well for MCNP, though sacrifices may need to be made for other codes.

-:py:meth:`ICard.mcnp`
+   The following paragraph was written before development of the module:
+   `Perhaps it is ideal to create some very general definition that could be used for any code, but I think that is a little ambitious and idealistic, and will ultimately result in sloppy attempts to match the general definition to specific codes or will hamper the functionality of the general definition.
+Thus, I think MCNP should be the "first child"/"first class citizen" (incorrect usage) of this package.
+Classes can be written in` :py:mod:`pyne.simplesim.inputfile` `allowing the system and option definitions to be used to generate input files for other codes, but will require special consideration.
+Two cases to consider are that densities and reflecting boundary conditions are specified in different places between MCNP and Serpent.
+The code will be written so that these settings are placed in the proper place for the MCNP input, and the Serpent inputfile class will have to pick that information from its place in the MCNP cards and place it in the right place for a Serpent input.
+The Serpent inputfile class will likely need to contain many exceptions for inputs to MCNP that Serpent cannot handle (e.g.  importances on cell cards).
+MCNP is a widely used code, and a product taht can cleanly generate MCNP input but that cannot generate input to other codes as well is more valuable, I think, than a product that falls short for all codes (including MCNP).`

+:py:meth:`pyne.simplesim.cards.ICard.mcnp`
    It was initially advised that the MCNP card functionality would be separated from the card classes.
-It seemed preferable to place all code-specific functionality in one class (i.e. :py:class:`MCNPInput` for MCNP).
+It seemed preferable to place all code-specific functionality in one class (i.e.
+   :py:class:`pyne.simplesim.inputfile.MCNPInput` for MCNP).
 Given time constraints, it was not possible to do this.
 Furthermore, it seems that the structure as it is now, where each card has a :py:meth:`mcnp` method, makes a lot of sense: it allows us to take advantange of inheritance and similar structure between cards in the same category.

-Separation of :py:class:`SimulationDefinition` and :py:class:`InputFile`
+Separation of :py:class:`pyne.simplesim.definition.SimulationDefinition` and :py:class:`pyne.simplesim.inputfile.InputFile`
-   Since :py:class:`SimulationDefinition` is subclassed to create :py:class:`MCNPDefinition`, it seems to make senes that    TODO
+   At first glance it may not make sense to separate the defintion from the input file object.
+   Since :py:class:`pyne.simplesim.definition.SimulationDefinition` is
+   subclassed to create :py:class:`pyne.simplesim.definition.MCNPSimulation`, there is MCNP-related information in more than one place, and it may seem that all the code-specific information could be contained in one class.
+   However, there should be code-independent simulation definition parameters that belong in `pyne.simplesim.definition.SimulationDefintion`.
+It is possible that it becomes clear that the input file task can be roped into the simulation definition, but the additional modularization should be easy to 'undo'.
+Also, it was thought that the input file classes would eventually have the ability to parse in an input file, and so it might make sense to have a separate class.

 Referencing other cards using strings or the objects themselves
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-float_format % uses dollar rather than str.format() because the % syntax is
-more conventional outside of python.

-The most important thing I have to say about this plan for the module is that all the modules will be written for the abilities of MCNPX, though the exact format of the MCNPX input will be properly modularized.
-Perhaps it is ideal to create some very general definition that could be used for any code, but I think that is a little ambitious and idealistic, and will ultimately result in sloppy attempts to match the general definition to specific codes or will hamper the functionality of the general definition.
-Thus, I think MCNPX should be the "first child"/"first class citizen" (incorrect usage) of this package.
-Classes can be written in ``inputfile`` allowing the system and option definitions to be used to generate input files for other codes, but will require special consideration.
-Two cases to consider are that densities and reflecting boundary conditions are specified in different places between MCNPX and Serpent.
-The code will be written so that these settings are placed in the proper place for the MCNPX input, and the Serpent inputfile class will have to pick that information from its place in the MCNPX cards and place it in the right place for a Serpent input.
-The Serpent inputfile class will likely need to contain many exceptions for inputs to MCNPX that Serpent cannot handle (e.g. importances on cell cards).
-MCNPX is a widely used code, and a product taht can cleanly generate MCNPX input but that cannot generate input to other codes as well is more valuable, I think, than a product that falls short for all codes (including MCNPX).

-The three objectives of this module, in increasing specificity, are:
-TODO similar to latex, don't require the user to track numbers.
-1- To provide an easy to use object-oriented interface to commonly used codes in nuclear science and engineering.
-2- To abstract the definition of a system and simulation parameters away from the input syntax of a specific code.
-It is truly valuable to be able to define a reactor in a way that can be used to generate input for two or more different codes.
-However, the definition is not necessarily generalizable across different codes.
-3- To formulate the input to such codes in a modular way that is persisent and amenable to modification (e.g. for parameter space studies).

-To achieve the second objective, the package has been broken up into three
-modules: ``cards``, ``definition``, and ``inputfile``:

-* :py:mod:`cards`: A ``card`` can be considered the basic unit of input; each piece of input is represented by a card.
-The word ``card`` is taken from its usage with MCNP.
-The ``card`` classes are defined using the same fields/properties used in an MCNPX input, though the ``card`` classes contain no information about the format of MCNP cards.
-The format of such cards is managed by the ``inputfile`` module described below.
-The :py:mod:`nestedgeom` module exists to help with cell card input.
-* :py:mod:`definition`: The ``definition`` module allows a user to create a system (reactor) definition through .
-Essentially, an object of a class in the ``definition`` module stores all the cards, from ``cards`` that are needed to define a system and simulation.
-* :py:class:`inputfile`: Generates an input file for any neutronics code given a system definition and a options definition, both of which are classes in ``definition``.
+    Many cards need information about other cards.
+For example, tallies need to know the card number of the surfaces or cells being tallied.
+There are at least two ways to provide this information to the tally card: give the actual card object, or just give the string name of the card to be tallied.
+    In both cases, the card looks up the surface or cell number in the system defintion, using the ``sim`` input of the :py:meth:`mcnp` method.
+Right now, the cell card takes in the actual cards, not just card names, but all simulation-related cards take in card names, not hte actual cards.
+The reason for using card names only is that it makes it easier for the user to modify an input they've already created, after the user no longer has the original cards they created.
+Rather than doing something like ``Tally(sys.cells['cA'])`` to create a tally, the user can just do ``Tally('cA')``.

+    This further has the advantage that the user can define the tally before the cell 'cA' is even created, putting less restrictions on how the user defines the system.
+The disadvantage here is that passing the actual object allows for type checking, and puts less restriction on the names used for cards.
+For example, some cards accept either a cell or universe.
+If providing a name only, then the code does not know whether the string is the name of a cell or universe.
+If providing the objects themselves, the object contains the knowledge of its type.

+    This issue has been managed for tallies by creating the :py:mod:`pyne.simplesim.nestedgeom` module.
+In this module, there are classes such as :py:class:`pyne.simplesim.nestedgeom.Cell`,
+    :py:class:`pyne.simplesim.nestedgeom.Surf`,
+    :py:class:`pyne.simplesim.nestedgeom.Univ` that only hold a string name of a cell/surface/universe (they are not cells/surfaces/universes themselves), but make it clear thta the string name represents a cell/surface/universe.
+    The problem here is that the notation becomes quite verbose.

+Float formatting
+    The author did not want to presume how detailed the user wanted to be about the floats that appear in the input file.
+Therefore, the user can set the ``float_format`` in the input file.
+The syntax used for specifying the float format is what is typically found in C++ and MATLAB (i.e. '%.5g').
+    Python now expects users to use their own syntax (i.e. '{:.5g}'.
+The former has been used to make it easier for people who are new to Python to use this package.
+This does cause code to be more verbose, as for everything except these floats, string formatting is done with :py:meth:`str.format`.
+    It is possible that there are different categories of floats, and that the user would want each of these types of floats to be formatted differently.
+    This is not supported currently.

 ***********